tuna-f1sh/wooden-bits-fpga/README.md

 access to the pseudo RGB register of each LED so that the data can be edged synchronously, ready for the next data cycle.

-# Synthesize, Wire and Program
+# Synthesis, Wire and Program

 * Install icetools, arachne-pnr, yosys, etc.
 * Change the device name in the Makefile for the device you want to use.